Menu Close

 No Flying In The House

-I did not read No Flying in the House when I was six.
+Sadly, I did not read the 1970s children’s book No Flying in the House when I was six.
 If I had read it when I was six, I would have loved it.
 Why?
 Because what what six year old girl doesn’t want a three inch talking dog who can perform 367 tricks?
-And what six year old girl does not want to be part fairy,…
+And what six year old girl does not…

 The Last Slice of Rainbow